shopware5/devdocs/source/developers-guide/shopware-5-rest-api/api-resource-categories/index.md

 ## GET (List)

 ### Required Parameters

-For this operation no parameters are required.
+For this operation, no parameters are required.
-Simply call
+To get a list of all categories, simply query:

 * **http://my-shop-url/api/caches/**
-to get a list of all caches.

 ### Return Value

 | Model					             | Table			|
 |------------------------------------|------------------|
 | Shopware\Models\Category\Category  | s_categories     |

+This API call returns an array of elements, one for each category.
+Each of these elements has the following structure:

 | Field               | Type                  | Original Object                                                               |